AlbertShevchuk/Unreal_Engine-/README.md

 Conservative weapon reload system added.
 Reload animation added.
 Fixed fire while reload bug.
 Crosshair added to HUD.
 AK47 ammunition visual destructible boxes added with a sound and visual effect upon pickup. –4/29/2020

+AI Bot Set up.
+AI bot taken zombie mesh.
+Zombie movement installed, movement animation added, bot sensing, hit then follow all installed.
+Objectives shown on HUD, kill notification added to HUD.
+Health and Ammo Bar Redone.
+Mini-map added to HUD.
+Zombie health and projectile damage integrated.
+Zombie damage animation added.
+AK-47 and M4A1 icons added to HUD that could be switched with keyboard keys ‘1 and 2’.
+M4A1 can be switched when picking up the weapon on the map and wise versa.
+5/1/2020 -> 5/3/2020